-Each instructor measures his/her students' performance.
-He/she selects the testing instruments appropriate to the curriculum, prepares them, and determines the frequency of measurement.
+Each instructor measures their students' performance.
+They select the testing instruments appropriate to the curriculum, prepare them, and determine the frequency of measurement.
 Periodic quizzes, class work, and special assignments are given to students at the discretion of the instructors.
 All courses greater than 4 weeks include a formal mid-term evaluation that occurs by the end of the first half of each course term.

-All students are expected to maintain a satisfactory level of academic progress while enrolled at LAPC: students receiving Title IV funding must maintain the following Standard Requirements listed below to maintain eligibility for Financial Aid.
+All students, including international students, Title IV and non-Title IV recipients, are expected to maintain a satisfactory level of academic progress while enrolled at LAPC; students receiving Title IV funding must maintain the following Standard Requirements listed below to maintain eligibility for Financial Aid.
 These standards of Satisfactory Academic Progress (SAP) have been established following guidelines adopted by the U.S. Department of Education.
+The SAP is measured at the end of each payment period.
 In order to maintain SAP as established by LAPC, a student must:

 - (a) Qualitative Measure: Maintain a minimum average grade of C (2.0 GPA on a 4.0 scale, or 70% on a 100% scale) throughout the entirety of the student's program.
 The administration shall review the student's achievements at evaluation periods which are at the midpoint and at the completion of the program.
 For Financial Aid recipients, academic progress is evaluated at the evaluation periods, and annually at the end of the year. - (b) Complete his or her program of study within a maximum time frame of no longer than 150% of the published length of the educational program measured in credit/clock hours attempted.
 For example, a student enrolled in the Computer Graphic Design Certificate Program with 480 Clock Hours has a maximum time frame of 720 Clock Hours to complete the program.
 Credit Hours from Transfer of Credit, if applicable, are included in the maximum time frame.

 Periods during which the student has formally requested and received a leave of absence or has officially withdrawn from this institution will not be considered in calculating the attendance rate or maximum time frame.
 The maximum time frame and projected completion dates are calculated at the midpoint of each program.